webhintio/hint/packages/hint-highest-available-document-mode/README.md

 is sent with the value of `IE=edge`, and that the `meta` tag isn’t used.

+**Note:** The value check is case-sensitive.
+The hint specifically looks for the lowercase value `ie=edge`.
+If you use `IE=edge` (with uppercase letters), the hint will report an error.
+However, you can configure the hint to accept different values including case variations (see the configuration section below).

 ### Examples that **trigger** the hint for defaults

 `X-UA-Compatible` response header is not sent: